-Softbank's plans for second mega-fund hit by WeWork debacle
+SoftBank's plans for second mega-fund hit by WeWork debacle

 PIF and Mubadala declined to comment.

-The worsening turmoil at WeWork will continue to be a strain on Softbank and the first fund.
+The worsening turmoil at WeWork will continue to be a strain on SoftBank and the first fund.
 The price of WeWork bonds has sunk, its credit ratings have been slashed and big cutbacks are expected at the company, including the possibility of thousands of layoffs.
 Some real estate investors and analysts say that without further investment from Son or his entities, it will be difficult to stabilize given the size of its future financial commitments.

-That is just one of the calls on Softbank’s money.
+That is just one of the calls on SoftBank’s money.
 Some of the investors in the first Vision Fund receive interest payments of 7% annually on their stakes, an unusual structure that creates an ongoing need for cash.
-Some of that has come from sale of stakes in Indian e-commerce firm Flipkart and publicly traded chipmaker Nvidia Corp, but Softbank has also borrowed money to fund payouts to investors.
+Some of that has come from sale of stakes in Indian e-commerce firm Flipkart and publicly traded chipmaker Nvidia Corp, but SoftBank has also borrowed money to fund payouts to investors.

-Softbank also faces the risk that a deal to merge its money-losing U.S. telecom carrier Sprint Corp with T-Mobile US Inc could be blocked by an antitrust lawsuit from U.S. states.
-If that happens, it will leave Softbank with an expensive liability, analysts say.
+SoftBank also faces the risk that a deal to merge its money-losing U.S. telecom carrier Sprint Corp with T-Mobile US Inc could be blocked by an antitrust lawsuit from U.S. states.
+If that happens, it will leave SoftBank with an expensive liability, analysts say.

-Softbank’s stock has fallen 13% over the past month and is now trading at its lowest level since January.
-Softbank’s operating cash flow also turned negative last quarter and it could struggle to raise tens of billions of dollars in cash, a Reuters analysis of its balance sheet shows.
+SoftBank’s stock has fallen 13% over the past month and is now trading at its lowest level since January.
+SoftBank’s operating cash flow also turned negative last quarter and it could struggle to raise tens of billions of dollars in cash, a Reuters analysis of its balance sheet shows.

-Softbank does not have significant cash on hand to finance the new fund.
+SoftBank does not have significant cash on hand to finance the new fund.
 As of June 30, it had $27.41 billion of cash and cash equivalents on its balance sheet.
 However, this and other current assets was more than matched by near-term liabilities.

 The public offerings in recent months have been a big sore.
 Since they listed, shares in ride-hailing group Uber are down 34 percent and software company Slack’s stock has lost 4 percent, though it is down 41 percent from its high in June.
 The value of other ride-sharing and self-driving technology companies could also be in question as sentiment in that sector cools.

 Together with the decline in the value of WeWork, those results are expected to drag down the Vision Fund’s returns, though it is difficult to get a grip on precise numbers.
-Softbank Group reports overall Vision Fund performance based on a variety of internal valuation metrics, but it does not publicly disclose the numbers on individual companies.
+SoftBank Group reports overall Vision Fund performance based on a variety of internal valuation metrics, but it does not publicly disclose the numbers on individual companies.

 Son’s financing plans for the second Vision Fund are based on a steady stream of IPOs of existing Vision Fund companies.
 But with the appetite for IPOs of unprofitable companies waning and concerns about a possible global recession building, the timing isn’t the best.